Tax Planning, Representation and Compliance

 We provide business and business tax planning-management and tax advisory services: integrated business/tax planning, tax representation, tax compliance.
 We have extensive experience in both the for-profit and not-for-profit economies.

-Our experience encompasses aviation, engineering, entertainment (video, digital or film production, post pro-duction, and distribution), hospitality (restaurants and restaurant chains), professional services, real estate, and technology/software businesses at all stages: pre-startup through succession and exit planning.
+Our experience encompasses aviation, engineering, entertainment (video, digital or film production, post production, and distribution), hospitality (restaurants and restaurant chains), professional services, real estate, and technology/software businesses.
+It encompasses all stages of business development: pre-startup through succession and exit planning.

 Business and Business Tax Planning